Shre-D/Anitard-v2-CRUx-Round-3/README.md

 3)After logging in, users are redirected to the Dashboard where they can view and change their Profile Picture.
 The images are hosted on Cloudinary CDN.

 4)Configured API's to use Redis powered caching.
-Set an expiry timer for them, and also set `maxmemory` to `100mb` and `maxmemory-policy` to `volatile-lru` to add LRU caching.
+Set an expiry timer for them, and also set `maxmemory-policy` to `allkeys-lru` to add LRU caching.
 Redis-server runs on the port 6379.

 5)Used svg's and hooks to add loading skeletons in the app where pages require fetching from an API to provide a better user experience.
 They are also styled to match the layout of the information the page displays.